arnbme/apcupsd/README.md

 1. Uninstall APC PowerChute, if installed

 2. Connect APC UPS supplied cable to a USB port
-3. Connect Hub power connector to a UPS Battery Back plug
+3. Connect Hub power connector to a UPS Battery Backup plug
+   * Place a Wifi plug between the UPS and the Hub power connector, insuring a remote hub restart in some scenarios.
+I use a TP-Link Kasa plug.
 3. [Install apcupds app](http://www.apcupsd.org), then setup apcupsd
 4. [Install module SmartUPS.groovy](#modules) from Github repository into Hub's Drivers
 5. [Copy the five VBS modules](#modules) from Github repository to Windows directory C:/apcupsd/etc/apcupsd<br />